AngelKansal/c67-project/CONTRIBUTING.md

 ## Versioning and Beta Testing

-Quirk follows semver, but not every version is actually released.
+Quirk follows server, but not every version is actually released.

 This is because iOS/expo doesn't have a solid understanding of release candidates AFAIK.
 So in order to beta test, we bump the version in `app.json` and then release a version: